tytydraco/yessleep/out/WARNING_Never_drink_a_150Yearold_Snake_Oil_TonicMy_Aunt_did_and_now_shes_not_human_anymore.md

 I wonder when she’ll “be in touch.”

 I know Linda is still waiting.
 Lurking.
 So is he.

 But so am I. Because my love for my daughter and our relationship is a powerful force, too.

+*A flier for Jack's Tonic found in the basement:* [*https://imgur.com/a/jack-s-tonic-health-long-life-fullness-of-form-cold-kept-shake-before-sinning-SdUV5gd*](https://imgur.com/a/jack-s-tonic-health-long-life-fullness-of-form-cold-kept-shake-before-sinning-SdUV5gd)